Coat Color:BlackBlack And TanCreamGoldRedSableSilver SableWhite

 Are Tibetan Spaniels good family dogs?

-Absolutely, Tibetan Spaniels are good family dogs!
-These mild dogs form deep bonds with their humans, and they love children.
+Absolutely, Tibetan Spaniels are good family dogs.
+These dogs form deep bonds with their humans, and they love children.
 It is important, however, to teach kids to respect Tibbies and not be too rough with them.
-They are small dogs, but they have big memories.
+They are small dogs, but they have long memories.